Mousseauliam/pokemon_draw/POKEMON DRAW.md

 </font>

-To optimize our time, we segmented the steps to be performed and then merged them together to have a complete code.
-For this, we used GITHUB, an open source platform for version control and collaboration aimed at software developers to facilitate work in parallel.
+To optimize our time, we segmented the work and then merged them together to have a complete code.
+To do this, we used GITHUB, an open source versioning and collaboration platform for software developers that facilitates parallel work.

 To launch Pokedraw, simply execute the `main_windows` script.
-Depending on the computer, there may be an error if you click too quickly on...
+Depending on the computer, there may be an error if you click the play button too quickly, due to multi-threading.

 # Model Training